From: Robert Griesemer

 -The following conversion rules apply:

-+In general, a conversion succeeds if the value of x
++In general, a conversion succeeds if the value of x is

-+assignment compatible with type T
++assignment compatible with type T,

-+or if the value would be assignment compatible with type T
++or if the value would be assignment compatible with type T if the

-, or any of their component types were unnamed.
++value's type, or T, or any of their component types were unnamed.

 +Usually, such a conversion changes the type but not the representation of the value

-and thus has no run-time cost.
++of x and thus has no run-time cost.

-, or any of their component
+-T if the value's type, or T, or any of their component

 -types were unnamed.